William French Anderson: Sexual abuse conviction

 Anderson was arrested on July 30, 2004, on allegations of sexual abuse of a minor girl.
 He was convicted and jailed on July 19, 2006, of three counts of lewd acts upon a child under the age of 14, and one count of continuous sexual abuse.
 On February 2, 2007, he was sentenced to 14 years in prison and ordered to pay $68,000 in restitution, fines, and fees.
-Scientific colleagues regarded his sentence as a 'loss to science'.
+Scientific colleagues regarded his sentence as a "loss for science".
 The victim was the daughter of his senior lab scientist and business partner from China.
-The jury was played a recorded conversation between Anderson and the victim in which Anderson is heard saying a number of damaging statements, calling his own behavior “evil.”
+The jury was played a recorded conversation between Anderson and the victim in which Anderson is heard saying a number of damaging statements, calling his own behavior "evil."
 Additional evidence presented at the trial included several emails between Anderson and the victim.
 He was eligible for parole after serving 85 percent of his sentence.
-He was released from prison on May 17, 2018, and served a five-year parole.
+He was released from prison in May 2018 with parole.